About Wild Horses

 These reinforcements were only a one-day march from San Juan when they were met with news that the English had “quitted their fort.”
 Having launched his pinnace on May 23, Greenville went to the rendezvous the next day, but the Spaniards did not appear.

-He returned to the camp, where he found the huts burned and the embankments thrown down.
+he returned to the camp, where he found the huts burned and the embankments thrown down.

 He erected a post in a prominent place and carved an inscription on it announcing the safe arrival and departure of the Tyger and Elizabeth as a guide to the missing vessels of the squadron should they arrive later.
 The Spanish, however, uprooted the post soon after, and with some difficulty, had its inscription translated and forwarded to Spain.